US Dollar Collapse Predictions: The Dollar is on its way out

 US Dollar Collapse Predictions: Bretton Woods and Petrodollar system history

 The Oil Shock of 1973: Unconditional support by the United States for Israel during the 1973 Yom Kippur war angered the Middle Eastern Arab states.
-These oil producing OPEC states placed an oil embargo on the United States.
-As a result of this, the price of oil quadrupled causing a severe economic shock for US and other oil importing nations.
-This added to the stagflation of the 1970’s increasing economic misery in United States.
+These oil-producing OPEC states placed an oil embargo on the United States.
+As a result of this, the price of oil quadrupled causing a severe economic shock for the US and other oil-importing nations.
+This added to the stagflation of the 1970s increasing economic misery in the United States.
 To improve its relationship with the Saudis and bring down oil prices, President Nixon in July 1974 sent his Treasury Secretary William Simon on a secret mission to negotiate a deal with the Saudis.
 As per the agreement,

-- U.S. would buy oil from Saudi Arabia and provide the kingdom with military aid/hardware
+- The U.S. would buy oil from Saudi Arabia and provide the kingdom with military aid/hardware

 - In return, the Saudis would use their oil wealth (which had gone up a lot especially given the price rise) to buy US Treasuries (i.e.US Debt)